175 Years of MEILLER

 1881: Takeover forge in Au, Munich

-Franz Xaver Meiller, the nephew of Lorenz Meiller, took over the forge and armoury in the Au in 1881.
-In 1888, Franz Xaver Meiller came into possession of the nearby workshop in Ottenhofen near Markt Schwaben in Upper Bavaria, which he expanded into a hammer mill over the years.
+Franz Xaver Meiller, the nephew of Lorenz Meiller, took over the hammer mill and armoury in the Munich district of Au in 1881.
+Franz Xaver Meiller acquired the nearby workshop in Ottenhofen near Markt Schwaben, Upper Bavaria, in 1888 and transformed it into a hammer mill over the years.

 1907: First trailer